lee-janice/nyc_school_funding/README.md

 - the mean ENI for schools with inactive PTAs is 0.90, and
 - the mean ENI for schools with missing PTA data is 0.81.

 Because schools with missing data fall between active and inactive schools in terms of ENI, we conclude that imputing missing values as zero would introduce significant bias.
-Consequently, all analyses for SY 2024-25 exclude the 322 schools with missing data.
+Consequently, all analyses for the 2024-25 school year exclude the 322 schools with missing data.

-Additionally, we exclude observations where the implied end balance (start balance + income – expenditures) deviates from the reported end balance by both:
+Additionally, we exclude 26 observations in SY 2024-25 where the implied end balance (start balance + income – expenditures) deviates from the reported end balance by both:

 - More than 5% relative difference; AND
 - An absolute dollar value exceeding $50,000.

-See the section on **Data anomalies** below for additional analyses on anomalous transactions.
+See the section on [Data anomalies](#data-anomalies) below for additional analyses on anomalous transactions.

 ### Severe financial inequities